 What does effective health care leadership require?
 What changes during a crisis?
 The Wharton School’s Mike Useem brings business insight to health care as he introduces essential qualities and practices of leadership during brief lecture videos and guest interviews with Penn Medicine leaders Regina S. Cunningham, PhD, RN, the CEO of the Hospital of the University of Pennsylvania,and Dr.John Kelly, professor of orthopaedic surgery and practicing surgeon.
-Discover and explore through discussions with other professionals and exercises, explore how you might create organizational direction, set strategy, and achieve goals.
+Discover and explore through discussions with other professionals and course exercises, explore how you might create organizational direction, set strategy, and achieve goals.

 Specific course topics include: